pondigitalsolutions/cloudflare-worker-chess/README.md

 # cloudflare-worker-chess
-A chess engine in a cloudflare worker
+A chess engine in a cloudflare worker co-written with the openAI chatbot